Soufiane Bouchikhi

-Soufiane Bouchikhi (born 22 March 1990 in Sint-Niklaas) is a Belgian long-distance runner.
-He represented his country in the 5000 metres at the 2017 World Championships narrowly missing the final.
-At the 2019 World Championships in Doha he made the 10 000m final and finished 13th.
+Soufiane Bouchikhi (born 22 March 1990 in Sint-Niklaas) is a retired Belgian long-distance runner.
+He represented his country in the 5000 metres at the 2017 World Championships.
+At the 2019 World Championships in Doha he made the 10,000m final and finished 13th.
 In addition, he won the silver medal in the U23 category at the 2012 European Cross Country Championships.

+Bouchikhi is currently serving a two year competition ban set to end on 24 January 2026 due to an anti-doping violation ("Refusal and or Failure to Submit").